Algonquin Canoe Trip

 even get off the lake :)).
 The problem is that if you go against the

-up a little - and the wind wants to turn it backwards.
-It took a while
+tipped up a little - and the wind wants to turn it backwards.
+It

-for me to decide that muscle isn't the way to deal with it, and try
+took a while for me to decide that muscle isn't the way to deal with

-the seat, and letting the front of the canoe tip up, get down on your
+on the seat, and letting the front of the canoe tip up, get down on

-knees right in front of the seat, that way the canoe is balanced (your
+your knees right in front of the seat, that way the canoe is

-sit back down on the seat and carry on as usual.
+right direction, then sit back down on the seat and carry on as

 Learning this the hard way was a really stressful experience, so I

-toy lighthouse is pretty cute, it's very realistic and from a distance
+That toy lighthouse is pretty cute, it's very realistic and from a

-Camp Arowhon.
-There's a photo of a 'campground' sign (these and the
+of Camp Arowhon.
+There's a photo of a 'campground' sign (these and

-portage signs are the only signs on the trip), and also a photo of my
+the portage signs are the only signs on the trip), and also a photo

 I barely had enough time to make fire and food, set up the tent, and

-morning I realized I did something not very bright - guess where I hung
+the morning I realized I did something not very bright - guess where

-the backpack?
-Yes, you can - on that very tree in the photo above, the
+I hung the backpack?
+Yes, you can - on that very tree in the photo

-one with the branches hanging over the lake :) Lucky me I apparently
+above, the one with the branches hanging over the lake :) Lucky me I

-looking around with fashlights.
-They were looking for a campsite.
-I
+them looking around with fashlights.
+They were looking for a

-offered to share mine, since I was alone and it's a really, really bad
+campsite.
+I offered to share mine, since I was alone and it's a

-that they could try first.
-I pointed in the right direction (two more
+other sites close that they could try first.
+I pointed in the right

 Tuesday

-yesterday.
-Lasted just long enough to heat up water for soup and tea.
+from yesterday.
+Lasted just long enough to heat up water for soup

 Photos from earlier and later in the morning, before I left at 8:00.